 My parsley did really well this year.
 Really well.
 I don’t have any idea why, but I have an abundance of fresh parsley that I need to do something with before the first frost.
-I have been researching ways to preserve parsley.
+I have been researching ways to freeze parsley.
 The most common ways to preserve it are by drying or freezing.

 This post may contain affiliate links.

 I decided to freeze my extra parsley.
 There are several ways you can freeze fresh parsley.

 Freezing Parsley in Olive Oil

 You can process it in a food processor and freeze it in cubes like pesto.
 Just spoon the chopped up parsley into ice cube containers and add a little water to help it stick together.

 You can also add some garlic, olive oil, and Parmesan cheese to the parsley when running it through the food processor to make a pesto like mixture, delicious on fresh pasta any time of year.

 How to Make a Parsley Log

 When I was looking for ways to freeze parsley I ran across this great tutorial for making parsley logs.
 It even includes a video.

 Basically, you freeze the parsley into the shape of a “log” and store it in a ziploc freezer bag.
 When you need some parsley, just remove the log from the freezer, cut some parsley off the end, and return the remaining parsley to the freezer.